Saturday’s Transactions, Writethru | Federal News Network

 MINNESOTA TWINS — Recalled C/INF Willians Astudillo and OF LaMonte Wade Jr. from alternate training site.
 Placed C Alex Avila on the 10-day IL.
 Optioned RHP Sean Poppen to alternate training site.

 NEW YORK YANKEES — Optioned RHPs Deivi Garcia and Albert Abreu to alternate training site.
-Recalled INF Gleyber Torres for 10-day IL.
+Activated INF Gleyber Torres for 10-day IL.
+Returned RHP Deivi Garcia to alternate training site.
+Released RHP Andonis Rosa.

 ATLANTA BRAVES — Optioned RHPs Huascar Ynoa and Patrick Weigel to alternate training site.
 Recalled RHP Chad Sobotka from alternate training site.

 CHICAGO CUBS — Placed LHP Kwang Hyun Kim on 10-day IL.
-Recalled LHP Andrew Miller from 10-day IL.
+Activated LHP Andrew Miller from 10-day IL.
 Recalled Nabil Crismatt from alternate training site.
 Recalled Adbert Alzolay from alternate training site.
 Activated INF Kris Bryant and OF Steven Souza Jr. from 10-day IL.
 Added INF/OF Jose Martinez, OF Cameron Mybin and LHP Josh Osich to active roster list.
 Optioned OF Albert Almora to alternate training site.
-Place RHP Tylr Chatwood on 10-day IL.
-Designate RHP Casey Sadler for assignment.
+Placed RHP Tylr Chatwood on 10-day IL.
+Designated RHP Casey Sadler for assignment.

 CINCINNATI REDS — Optioned RHP Jose De Leon to alternate training site.